ujanssen/alfred/btsync/README.md

 btsync
 ======

-Install and
-Configure a BitTorrent Sync Server.
+Install and configure a BitTorrent Sync Server.

 Install: